colomafarre/colomafarre.github.io/_posts/2019-01-24-first-week.md

 <a href="/img/firstweeknepal/2019:01:17-10:02:19.JPG"> <img border="0" src= "/img/firstweeknepal/2019:01:17-10:02:19.JPG" width="200"></a>

-It was the smallest plain I've ever been too!
-There where 18 passangers total!
-It was quiet the experience, but actually more pleasnat than what I anticipated!
+It was the smallest plane I've ever been on!
+There were 18 passangers total!
+It was quite the experience, but actually more pleasant than what I anticipated!
 It was such a short flight (about 20 min) with beautiful views of the Himalayas.
-So, no complains!
+So, no complaints!

 <a href="/img/firstweeknepal/2019:01:17-10:02:46.JPG"> <img border="0" src= "/img/firstweeknepal/2019:01:17-10:02:46.JPG" width="200"></a>

 <a href="/img/firstweeknepal/2019:01:17-10:06:00.JPG"> <img border="0" src= "/img/firstweeknepal/2019:01:17-10:06:00.JPG" width="200"></a>

 Pokhara is a beautiful city next to this big lake, sorounded by mountains!
-It still very touristy, because it’s known as a gateway to the Annapurna Circuit.
+It is very touristy, because it’s known as a gateway to the Annapurna Circuit.
 But there's much less polution than Kathmandu, and it is a little bit more organized because it's a newer city.
 We stayed at the **Vardan Resort N' Apartment**.
 It was very nice with the kids too because we had a little porch and some grassy area for them to play!

 Some of the highlights of Pokhara: